carlosmuerto/simple-FMP-page/README.md

-# Financial Modeling Prep
+# hearthstone API

-> In this page, we are working with the real live data from the SpaceX API.
-Our task is to build a web application tha consume https://rapidapi.com/omgvamp/api/hearthstone/ Restful API.
-The application will allow users to book rockets and join selected space missions.
+> In this page, My task is to build a web application tha consume https://rapidapi.com/omgvamp/api/hearthstone/ Restful API.
+The application will show all HeathStone Card categorized in diferent ways.

 ![screenshot](https://user-images.githubusercontent.com/34493013/194731370-aff2cbd5-21be-4802-a0d0-37159b8432f2.png)